 If you’ve got time, this is the place to get your spa on.
 Enjoy!

 Sadly all great things must come to an end, and this afternoon you’re going to have to slowly start making your way back to Melbourne, via historic towns including Hepburn Springs and Trentham.

 KEEP READING: BEST DAY TRIPS FROM MELBOURNE - DAYLESFORD

-If you’re looking for accommodation throughout Victoria, we recommend using Hotel’s Combined, the world’s best hotel comparison site.
-You can also use Agoda and Booking.com to find accommodation you’re looking for at the lowest possible prices.
+If you’re looking for accommodation throughout Victoria, we recommend using Hotels Combined, the world’s best hotel comparison site.
+You can also use Agoda to find the accommodation you’re looking for at the lowest possible prices.

 If you're after your own space, use AirBnB; there are some absolutely amazing listings along the Great Ocean Road!
 As a gift from us to you, you can get £25 off your first Airbnb booking by signing up here.

 HIRE A JUCY VAN

 If you’re going to road trip through Victoria, you need a set of wheels.
 We recommend getting a Jucy van, a pimped out mini-campervan which allows you to sleep wherever you choose (within reason!).
 They’re also home to a mini kitchen, bed, and sound system.
 What more could you want?!